What To Do If You Have A Disorganized Attachment

 This can explain why loving someone with avoidant attachment or disorganized attachment can be quite challenging.
 Often, without even realizing it, they search for someone who will exhibit frightening and inconsistent responses when they seek connection.
 Once in a relationship, their attachment style informs the way they behave towards their partner.
 Concomitantly, the person with a disorganized adult type of attachment tends to behave in ways that increase their uncertainty and feelings of stability in a relationship.

-Certain ways of thinking and behaving characterize this attachment:
+Certain ways of thinking and behaving characterize a disorganized attachment style:

 Thoughts